sebastipa/TOSCA/docs/sphinx/source/01_user_guide/input_files/ablProperties.rst

    ``geoDampingTimeWindow``      scalar             time filter of the deduced geostrophic wind components.
 Usually set to 1/10 of
                                                     the inertial oscillation period (:math:`0.2\pi/f_c`).
    ----------------------------- ------------------ -------------------------------------------------------------------------------------
-   ``hGeo``                      scalar             height used to sample the geostrophic wind components for the controller type
+   ``hGeo``                      scalar             height used to sample the geostrophic wind components if the controller is of type
-                                                    *geostrophic*.
+                                                    *geostrophic*, disregarded otherwise.
    ----------------------------- ------------------ -------------------------------------------------------------------------------------
-   ``alphaGeo``                  scalar             initial wind angle with respect to the x-axis at ``hGeo``.
-This as to be set at
+   ``alphaGeo``                  scalar             initial wind angle with respect to the x-axis at ``hGeo``. **This as to be set at
-                                                    every restart of the simulation.
+                                                    every restart of the simulation**.
 For the first run, one can initialize the wind aligned with the x-axis and this parameter to zero.
 Then, the controller will start to slowly rotate the wind.
 The wind angle at ``hGeo`` will be printed in the log file and the user can set this parameter to the value obtained at the last iteration of the previous run when restarting.
+Note, only for controller of type *geostrophic*, disregarded otherwise.
    ----------------------------- ------------------ -------------------------------------------------------------------------------------
-   ``uGeoMag``                   scalar             desired geostrophic wind magnitude for controller type *geostrophic*.
-At the first
+   ``uGeoMag``                   scalar             desired geostrophic wind magnitude is the controller is of type *geostrophic*,
-                                                    run, the initial flow should match this value at ``hGeo`` to avoid inertial oscillations.
+                                                    disregarded otherwise.
+At the first run, the initial flow should match this value at ``hGeo`` to avoid inertial oscillations.
    ----------------------------- ------------------ -------------------------------------------------------------------------------------
    ``controllerAvgStartTime``    scalar             time after which source terms are averaged before being applied.
 Used for controller
                                                     type *timeAverageSeries*.